 Yes, it is legal because we only track by the user's ID provided by us through the initial consent.
 This is not considered processing personal data.

-Tracking / syncing settings across a domain is currently ONLY possible through the use of third-party cookies.
+Tracking/syncing settings across a domain is currently ONLY possible through the use of third-party cookies.
 This means that if the browser doesn't allow setting these types of cookies or deletes them after a certain interval then it will not work.

 Will that affect your compliance?
 No, it will not.
-This is not a required feature under any law.
+This isn't under any law.
 This is only an extra feature.